-"Employee," for purposes of this policy only, includes any person employed directly by or retained through a contract of employment with TSA, a Trustee, a student teacher, or an individual who has entered into a volunteer agreement with the School.
+Employee," for purposes of this policy only, includes any person employed directly by or retained through a contract of employment with TSA, a Trustee, a student teacher, or an individual who has entered into a volunteer agreement with the School.

-"Equity Coordinator" is the person(s) responsible for implementation of the School's also responsible for overseeing implementation of the School's policies against harassment, hazing, and bullying of students.
+"Equity Coordinator" is the designated team member on the investigation team responsible for implementation of the School's also responsible for overseeing implementation of the School's policies against harassment, hazing, and bullying of students.
 This role is assigned to the Dean of Students and the School Counselor for the High School and the Designated Employees for the Middle School.